5 Ways to Clean Your Gas Grill

 Good news: Grilling season is almost upon us.
 Before firing up your gas grill, take some time to learn how to clean it.

-For safety’s sake, always make sure your grill is cool and both the grill and its gas supply are turned off before you start cleaning.
-It’s also a good idea to review how to avoid major grilling safety mistakes and how to tune up your gas grill at the start of each grilling season.
+For grilling safety, always make sure your grill is cool and both the grill and its gas supply are turned off before you start cleaning.

 You can easily and inexpensively clean your gas grill with a spray bottle, vinegar, a cotton cloth and water.
 Simply add two cups each of vinegar and lukewarm water to the spray bottle, then shake.
 Spray the mixture on the grill racks and let it set for 10 minutes.
 Next, fill the spray bottle with just vinegar and spray it on the cotton cloth.
 Use the saturated cloth to scrub the racks.
 That’s it—no rinsing required.